Deriving volume density profiles of filaments from observed surface densities: Method

-To ensure full consistency between $\Sigma(r)$ in Eq.~(\ref{surface_density_fittingfun}) and $\rho(r)$ in Eq.~(\ref{volume_density}), we determined empirical relationships between their parameters through the following procedure.
-We computed surface densities for a grid of numerical models with volume densities from Eq.~(\ref{volume_density}), truncated at $r = R$ and parameterized by the slope $\beta$ and extent $\xi \equiv R/h$ of the power-law structure.
-For this purpose, we employed the code \emph{radmc-3d} by C.\,Dullemond\footnote{\url{http://www.ita.uni-heidelberg.de/~dullemond/software/radmc-3d}} to compute spherical distributions $\rho(r)$ and integrate them along lines of sight, producing high-resolution surface density images from which we extracted accurate profiles $\Sigma_{\rm N}(r)$.
 To verify the numerical accuracy of the \emph{radmc-3d} surface density profiles, we performed convergence tests by comparing images computed with 800, 1600, and 3200 radial zones for representative models spanning the full parameter space ($\beta=$ \{0.5, 2, 9\}, $\xi=$ \{1, 8, 64\}).
 The maximum relative differences between profiles computed with $N=1600$ and $N=3200$ zones are below 0.5\% for all models, with the largest deviations occurring near the outer boundary for steep profiles ($\beta=9$).
 The errors halve when $N$ doubles, confirming reliable first-order convergence.
 We therefore treat the $N=1600$ profiles as accurate numerical references for deriving the empirical relationships.

-We then computed the corresponding $\Sigma(r)$ from Eq.~(\ref{surface_density_fittingfun}) by optimizing the parameters $w$, $\gamma$, and $\epsilon$ to minimize deviations between $\Sigma(r)$ and $\Sigma_{\rm N}(r)$.
-After determining the surface density parameters for each model, we derived the desired relationships heuristically by identifying analytical functions that accurately reproduce the numerical results across the full parameter space.
+For each numerical model, we then determined the parameters $w$, $\gamma$, and $\epsilon$ of Eq.~(\ref{surface_density_fittingfun}) by adjusting them interactively until the analytical $\Sigma(r)$ visually matched the numerical $\Sigma_{\rm N}(r)$ across the full radial range.
+This procedure yielded a discrete set of $(w, \gamma, \epsilon)$ values, one per model. \chg{This visual matching is a one-time calibration step, performed for every grid model solely to construct the analytical relationships Eqs.~(\ref{betaformula}), (\ref{hHformula}), and (\ref{epsilonformula})--(\ref{coeffshH}).
+It is distinct from the fitting of observed profiles (Sect.~\ref{fittingstrategy}), where only $\gamma$, $R$, and $\Sigma_{\rm C}$ are free parameters and $w$, $\epsilon$, $\beta$, $h$, and $\xi$ are derived from the relationships.
+The matching reaches high accuracy across nearly the entire grid; its attainable precision is intrinsically lower only for the extremely shallow and extended models ($\beta\lesssim 0.7$, $\xi\gtrsim 10$), because $w$, $\gamma$, and $\epsilon$ there become increasingly sensitive functions of $\beta$ and $\xi$ (Sect.~\ref{pure_models}).} We then constructed the analytical relationships Eqs.~(\ref{betaformula}), (\ref{hHformula}), and (\ref{epsilonformula})--(\ref{coeffshH}) by drawing smooth functions through these discrete values across the full parameter space, adding terms where needed to improve local accuracy.